iamthesimo/veganShop/README.md

 # veganShop
-project for Master in Data Analystics @ProfessionAI
+python course project for Master in Data Analystics @ProfessionAI